ACT® Registration – Test Dates & Cost for 2025

 ACT Registration

 For both paper and computer-based tests, the registration process is the same and can be done online through the ACT’s website.
 It is important to note that schools are responsible for managing ACT registrations for students participating in state testing.
 The ACT's website has removed the "register-by-mail" form.
-Students who would rather not register online must get in touch with ACT directly (by phone, for example) to learn about other choices.
+Students who would rather not register online must get in touch with ACT directly (by phone, for example) to learn about other options.

 1. A computer with an internet connection